-- For clarification as to which applies, see 9.2.3-1 and 9.2.3-6. a - Where spaces are of the same numerical category and superscript b appears, a bulkhead or deck of the rating shown in the tables b is only required when the adjacent spaces are for a different purpose (e.g. in category (9)).
-A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an "A-0" bulkhead. - Bulkheads separating the wheelhouse, chartroom and radio room from each other may have a "B-0" rating. - Bulkheads and decks between cargo pump-rooms and machinery spaces of category A may be penetrated by cargo pump shaft glands and similar gland penetrations, provided that gas tight seals with efficient lubrication or other means of ensuring the permanence of the gas seal are fitted in way of the bulkheads or deck. - Fire insulation need not be fitted if the machinery space in category (7), in the opinion of the Society, it has little or no fire risk.
+- b Where spaces are of the same numerical category and superscript b appears, a bulkhead or deck of the rating shown in the tables is only required when the adjacent spaces are for a different purpose (e.g. in category (9)).
+A galley next to a galley does not require a bulkhead but a galley next to a paint room requires an "A-0" bulkhead. - c Bulkheads separating the wheelhouse, chartroom and radio room from each other may have a "B-0" rating. - d Bulkheads and decks between cargo pump-rooms and machinery spaces of category A may be penetrated by cargo pump shaft glands and similar gland penetrations, provided that gas tight seals with efficient lubrication or other means of ensuring the permanence of the gas seal are fitted in way of the bulkheads or deck. - e Fire insulation need not be fitted if the machinery space in category (7), in the opinion of the Society, it has little or no fire risk.